Meet our newest class of movers and shakers

-Fueled by passion and entrepreneurial spirit, these professionals can attest that pursuing an ambitious dream isn’t contained to conventional business hours.
+Fueled by passion and entrepreneurial spirit, these young professionals can attest that pursuing an ambitious dream isn’t contained to conventional business hours.
 From early-morning meetings to late-night networking events, growing a business most often means being “on” all the time.

 Co-Founder & CEO, SoapBox Soaps